PM Workflows

-But PMs don't work in isolated tasks.
+This article is about the layer above that: how the workflows chain.
+PMs don't work in isolated tasks.
 Discovery feeds strategy.
 Strategy feeds specs.
 Specs feed launch plans.
-Communication threads through everything.
-The real leverage comes from running workflows — sequences of skills where each step's output feeds the next step's input.
+Communication threads through all of it.
+The leverage isn't any single skill — it's the handoffs, where one step's output becomes the next step's input and nothing gets re-explained along the way.

 Of the workflows covered here, batch interview analysis in Discovery surprised me the most.
 There are so many data points across transcripts that are genuinely hard to navigate and synthesize manually.
 Having AI process all of them at once — finding patterns across interviews that I would have missed reviewing them one at a time — was the moment the system proved its value.

-A workflow is a sequence of skills that share your project's context files.
-Because every skill reads the same company.md, product.md, personas.md, and competitors.md, the outputs are naturally connected.
-The PRD references the same personas as the research synthesis.
-The roadmap references the same strategic priorities as the OKRs.
+A workflow is a sequence of skills where each one picks up where the last left off.
+What makes the handoff automatic is shared context: every skill reads the same company.md, product.md, personas.md, and competitors.md, so the output of one step is already visible to the next.
+The PRD references the same personas the research synthesis surfaced.
+The roadmap references the same strategic priorities the OKRs set.

-Workflows aren't a special feature you configure.
-They're what happens naturally when skills share context.
-The skills are the steps.
-The context files are the glue.
+Chaining isn't a feature you configure.
+It's what happens when each skill's output lands in shared context and the next skill reads it.
+The skills are the links.
+The context files are the chain.

 Workflow 1: Discovery → Insights → Opportunity